RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 ## TODO

 ### Code:
-- [ ] add BLEU and perplexity scores to T5 summarizer model
+- [x] add BLEU and perplexity scores to T5 summarizer model
+- [ ] plot loss and perplexity curves
+- [ ] add an inference pipline to the T5 training class
-- [ ] expand the IMDB summarized dataset to equal positive and negative samples
+- [ ] expand the IMDB summarized dataset to equal positive and negative samples for 128, 64, 32, 16, 8 max length summaries.
 - [ ] arrange excisting code into .py and .ipynb files
-- [ ] add an inference pipline to the T5 training class
 - [ ] loose the older .ipynb summarizer pipline
-- [ ] run the experiment for different summarization lengths
 - [ ] give links to CSV dataset files from Drive

 ## Report: